 “I hate to say this.
 I love the program and international exchange—I’m an educator,” said Randall Woods, Ph.D., a history professor at the University of Arkansas and author of “Fulbright: A Biography,” in a BBC forum.
 “I don’t think it’s probably made any difference in international politics at all.”

 Of course, world peace—or anything approaching it—is a pretty high bar to clear.
-Better to look at the Fulbright program, which will mark the 75th anniversary of its Congressional authorization in 2021, for what it has accomplished, beginning with the more than 370,000 students, scholars, artists, teachers, and scientists who have received Fulbright grants since 1948.
+Better to look at the Fulbright program, which marked the 75th anniversary of its Congressional authorization in 2021, for what it has accomplished, beginning with the more than 370,000 students, scholars, artists, teachers, and scientists who have received Fulbright grants since 1948.
 It’s a list that includes 59 Nobel Laureates, more than 80 Pulitzer Prize winners, and such notables as playwright Edward Albee, actor John Lithgow, and opera singer Renee Fleming.

 “Just the output of the program is evidence of its success,” said Joan Dassin, Ph.D., a professor of International Education at Brandeis University and three-time Fulbrighter who did research in Brazil.